 top of page

+If there is one document that quietly determines whether a project runs smoothly or spirals into delays, redesigns, and unexpected costs, it is the site plan.
 A properly prepared site plan is not just a technical drawing—it is the foundation upon which accurate design, approvals, and pricing are built.

 Why Site Plans Are a “Must Have” for Accurate Design

 Designing a building without an accurate site plan is like a tailor making a suit without measuring the person wearing it.
+Without proper site data, designers, builders, and others are forced to:

 • Guess ground levels